 Particulate matter entrained within the sampled gas stream is captured in the front portion (i.e., between the filter and the sample nozzle) of the sampling system via gravitational fallout or impaction.
 At the completion of each test run, the particulate matter captured in the front-half of the sampling train is quantitatively recovered for subsequent gravimetric determinations.
 The captured particulate mass, which includes all materials that condense at or above the filtration temperature, is then recovered quantitatively and weighed under controlled atmospheric conditions to determine the particulate mass loading.
+The particulate catch will also be subsequently characterized for semi-volatile organic and metal compound content.

 Semi-volatile organic compounds contained in the sampled gas stream are collected in the MM5 system via adsorption onto captured particulate, adsorption onto the porous polymeric resin, and condensation onto the sampling nozzle, the probe liner, the filter or filter housing, and into the moisture that is captured in the knock-out trap below the sorbent module.
-All front-half and sorbent module components are recovered in accordance with SW846 Method 0010 procedures after the completion of a sample run and the recovered materials are sent to an analytical laboratory for the determination of captured organic compounds via SW846 Method 8270 and 8015 (for TPH).
+All front-half and sorbent module components are recovered in accordance with SW846 Method 0010 procedures after the completion of a sample run and the recovered materials are sent to an analytical laboratory for the determination of captured organic compounds via SW846 Method 8270 (semivolatile), 8082 (PCBs/pesticides), and 8015 (for TPH).